LBCrion/sfwbar/doc/sfwbar.rst

             ``Extract($Var,'FindThis: (GrabThat)')``
 ``Str``     convert a number into a string, the first argument is a number (or
             a numeric expression), the second argument is decimal precision.
+            If precision is omitted, the number is rounded to the nearest integer.
 ``Pad``     pad a string to be n characters long, the first parameter is a
             string to pad, the second is the desired number of characters, if the number is negative, the string is padded at the end, if